U.S. regulators question whether Credit Suisse has rule-breaking culture

 Starting last year, however, critics started questioning the process.

-Leading the charge was SEC Commissioner Kara Stein, a Democrat who has openly criticized similar exemptions for Royal Bank of Scotland Group Plc (RBS.L), BNP Paribas SA (BNPP.PA) and Bank of America Corp (BAC.N), saying regulators treated banks as if they were "too big to bar."
+Leading the charge was SEC Commissioner Kara Stein, a Democrat who has openly criticized similar exemptions for Royal Bank of Scotland Group Plc, BNP Paribas SA and Bank of America Corp, saying regulators treated banks as if they were "too big to bar."

 Numerous consumer advocates sharing her position were lined up to speak Thursday about the Credit Suisse matter, with Ralph Nader among the most high profile.